Updated on Jan 10th 2020: This has evolved and refined over years. Broadly, the thought and on-hands nature stays the same

 The day is run over a very tight schedule.
 So keeping time is important.
 Also, the aim is breadth-first and cover all rather than depth-first and iron out details.

-This allows the attendees to get familiarity with the methods and they can do a do a detailed version on their own.
+This allows the attendees to get familiarity with the methods and they can do a detailed version on their own.

 Our Approach, Objectives and Ground Rules